 How to Get There?

 You can book a direct flight to Zanzibar Airport from many locations worldwide.
-Another option is to fly to Dar es Salaam, connected by sea with Stone Town, and then take a ferry trip to Zanzibar.
+Another option is to fly to Dar es Salaam, which is connected by sea with Stone Town, and then take a ferry trip to Zanzibar.

 Hawaii